zephyrproject-rtos/zephyr/doc/guides/west/build-flash-debug.rst

-The CMake cache contains default values West uses while flashing, such as where the board directory is on the file system, the path to the kernel binaries to flash in several formats, and more.
+The CMake cache contains default values West uses while flashing, such as where the board directory is on the file system, the path to the zephyr binaries to flash in several formats, and more.
 You can override any of this configuration at runtime with additional options.

 For example, to override the HEX file containing the Zephyr image to flash (assuming your runner expects a HEX file), but keep other flash configuration at default values::

-  west flash --kernel-hex path/to/some/other.hex
+  west flash --hex-file path/to/some/other.hex

 The ``west flash -h`` output includes a complete list of overrides supported by all runners.